 - Avoid processed food – Shop the outer perimeter of the grocery store buying primarily unprocessed meats and produce.

 - Sleep at least 7 hours a night

 - Exercise regularly.
 Walking works great!
 It’s low impact, doesn’t overly stress the body but can do wonders for your health.

-The program of natural supplements for high blood pressure varies from person to person.
+The program of natural high blood pressure supplements varies from person to person.
 Even given this variability, one thing is for sure; if you have high blood pressure your body needs help!
 You have nutritional deficiencies present that need attention.